 Ms. Taylor was included in Law360’s 2018 list of Top Attorneys Under 40.
 She is recognized in The Legal 500 (2018) as a “Next Generation” advertising expert and has been awarded the New York area "Rising Star" award in Super Lawyers magazine for the last four years (2014-2018).
 She is actively involved in leading industry associations, including as a member of the ABA’s Consumer Protection and Advertising Disputes & Litigation Committees, and as a member of the New York State Bar Association Consumer Affairs Committee.
-She is the Editor of the ABA’s Consumer Protection Law Developments Update, 2017-19, and is the co-author of the "United States" chapter in Getting the Deal Through - Advertising and Marketing 2014 and 2017.
+She is the Editor of the ABA’s Consumer Protection Law Developments Update, 2017-19, and is the co-author of the "United States" chapter in Getting the Deal Through - Advertising and Marketing 2014, 2017 and 2018.

 Ms. Taylor also frequently speaks at advertising industry conferences, including at Association of National Advertisers and Brand Activation Association legal conferences.
 Recent presentation topics have included: “Chatbot Hotspots: Legal & Business Issues Every Social Media Marketer Needs to Understand,” “Keeping up with the FTC: Social Media Influencers and Developing Ad Laws,” “Risks of Corporate Communications & Blurred Content/Native Advertising,” “A Review of Recent National Advertising Division Social Media Cases,” and “Hashtag Law – Legal Issues in Using Hashtags in Advertising and Social Media.”